FusRoman/grandma-gcn/README.md

 - GW stream and OwnCloud credentials are configured via TOML files and environment variables.
 - See example configuration files in the `tests/` directory.

-## Contributing

-Contributions are welcome!
-Please open issues or pull requests on [GitHub](https://github.com/FusRoman/grandma-gcn).

-## License

-Distributed under the CeCILL-C License.
-See [LICENSE](LICENSE) for details.

-## Acknowledgments

-Developed as part of the GRANDMA collaboration.

 ## Alert Processing Pipeline

 The grandma-gcn package implements a modular and automated pipeline for handling gravitational wave (GW) alerts from ingestion to dissemination.
 Here is a detailed overview of the main steps: